Advil and Aleve are two over-the-counter (OTC) medications that belong to a class of drugs called nonsteroidal anti-inflammatory drugs (NSAIDs).

 The reason for this difference in duration of action is the half-life of each medication.
 The half-life of a drug corresponds to the time it takes for the body to remove half of the amount of the absorbed medication.

-The daily dosage limit of ibuprofen for OTC use is 1,200 mg per day, while the daily limit of naproxen depends on what a person is using it for.
+The daily dosage limit of ibuprofen for OTC use is

 If necessary, doctors may recommend a higher dosage of either drug.